 By the mid-1800s, Castine was the nation’s second most prosperous town per capita thanks to its six shipyards and shipping trade.
 The sum of $5,000 was appropriated on May 23, 1828 to finance a conical rubblestone lighthouse to guide vessels along the Penobscot River and into the harbor at Castine.
 The Dyce family formerly owned the site selected for the lighthouse, and while the lighthouse has been known as both Dyce Head and Dice Head, the latter is now more common.
-The tower, measuring forty-two feet from base to focal plane, was topped by an octagonal wrought iron lantern and stood next to a 1.5-story rubblestone house.
+The tower, measuring forty-two feet from base to focal plane, was topped by an octagonal wrought iron lantern and stood next to a one-and-a-half-story rubblestone house.
 The tower’s light, produced by ten lamps in fourteen-inch reflectors, was first lit on November 5, 1828.

 …If it is believed that the Salary of all the Keepers are too low, then the one at Dice’s Head is too low of course; but that Light is on the main land near a very respectable village, altho it is over rather rough ground to get to it.
-But I should think that all those on Islands better entitled to an increase of salary than the one at Dices Head; and there are some of those on Islands that are not very well paid—particularly Mount Desert Rock, Mantinicus Rock, Moose Peake and Petit Menan.
+But I should think that all those on Islands better entitled to an increase of salary than the one at Dices Head; and there are some of those on Islands that are not very well paid—particularly Mount Desert Rock, Matinicus Rock, Moose Peake and Petit Menan.
 I cannot therefore recommend the raising the salary at Dices Head, unless all are, on the coast of Maine, (with two or three exceptions) raised.

-A 1,000-pound fog bell was hung at Dice Head in 1891 to be rung by hand in answer to the signals of nearby vessels.
+A 1,000-pound fog bell was hung near the lantern room deck at Dice Head in 1891 and was to be rung by hand in answer to the signals of nearby vessels.
 A brick oil house was constructed near the tower in 1895.
 The wooden sheathing on the tower was removed at some point after 1891.

-One night near Christmas 1929, Captain William H. Wincapaw, an experienced pilot, was carrying a load of presents in a small floatplane when he was blown far off course in a blinding snowstorm.
+One night around Christmas 1929, Captain William H. Wincapaw, an experienced pilot, was carrying a load of presents in a small floatplane when he was blown far off course in a blinding snowstorm.
 He was disoriented, low on fuel, and his instruments had malfunctioned.
 Beneath him was the ocean.
-Outwardly calm, inside he was frightened and began to despair that he would be unable to find his way home, when suddenly the beam from Dice Head Lighthouse split the darkness.
+Though outwardly calm, inside he was frightened and began to despair that he would be unable to find his way home, when suddenly the beam from Dice Head Lighthouse split the darkness.
 That beacon and the ones he soon spotted helped guide him home.

-After Dice Head Lighthouse was decommissioned in 1937, the light was moved to a nearby skeletal tower, and the keepers dwelling and surrounding land was transferred to the town of Castine.
+After Dice Head Lighthouse was decommissioned in 1937, the light was moved to a nearby skeletal tower, and the keeper’s dwelling and surrounding land was transferred to the town of Castine.
 The tower was turned over to the town in 1956.

 In 1997, the citizens of Castine approved the expenditure of $98,000 to repair the aging tower, which had lost chunks of mortar over the years.
 This amount was pooled with another $25,000 allocated by the town the following year and $52,000 contributed by the Maine Historic Preservation Commission to hire Marty Nally of the Campbell Construction Group to repair the tower.
 Nally injected slurry into the tower to strengthen it.

 Castine rents the keeper’s dwelling to help offset the cost of maintaining the property, and for over thirty years it was home to artist Nancy Carr.
 In 1999, a chimney fire, fought by more than fifty firemen from three communities, almost entirely claimed the keeper’s house.
-During the firefighting attempts, the town’s 100-year-old fire hydrants failed, and the house suffered more than needed.
+During the firefighting efforts, the town’s 100-year-old fire hydrants failed, and the house suffered more than needed.
 The newly repaired tower, however, escaped damage.
 Rather than rebuild the house from scratch, the town voted to repair the dwelling, retaining as much of the original structure as possible.
 Philbrook and Spinney were contracted for the work, which was carried out during the first nine months of 2000.